lsampaioweb/proxmox-cluster/roles/03-setup-proxmox/README.md

   2. Add relayhost into the main.cf file.
   3. Add SASL authentication into the main.cf file.

+## 1. Remove the no subscription popup.
+  1. Replace the verification with a if (false).

 # Created by:

 1. Luciano Sampaio.